koichincom/website/index.md

 ## Koichi Nakayamada

 Hi, I'm Koichi Nakayamada, a Computer Science student at De Anza College, Cupertino, CA. I was born and raised in Japan and was born in 2004.
+My vision is to advance humanity through technology.
+I believe the brain-machine interface is one of the most significant fields contributing to it while I'm alive, so I stake my life in it.

 ---